redux-form/redux-form/src/pages/faq/CustomComponent.md

 `onChange` are passed properly.
 These are pretty standard prop names, so it's possible that your component will work right out of the box.

-But let's say that you have a custom component called `MyStangeInput` that has `currentValue` and `thingsChanged` props that expect the value to be wrapped in an object under a `val` key.
+But let's say that you have a custom component called `MyStrangeInput` that has `currentValue` and `thingsChanged` props that expect the value to be wrapped in an object under a `val` key.
 You would have to do something like:

 ```javascript